 The pull out mesh panels are supported from above by a steel mainframe designed to offer support independently of the room in which it is built.
 The only structural constraint with this type of picture storage is the point loading for the legs; there must be sufficient structural support in the floor to withstand the loads on each leg.

 In some instances, if made from concrete or brick and reasonably level, picture racking track can be fitted directly to the ceiling.
-This negates the need for a main frame and allows the top track to be boxed-in, creating a neat and aesthetically pleasing finish; as shown above; this picture racking also has front fascias fitted to each pull-out panel.
+This negates the need for a main frame and allows the top track to be boxed-in creating a neat and aesthetically pleasing finish; art storage racking can be completed with front fascia panels and even graphics to complement your brand.

-This type of art racking is recommended when point floor loading is not possible and an evenly distributed load is required, here our helpful picture racking guide tells you more.
+This type of art racking is recommended when adequate floor point loading is not possible and an evenly distributed load is required, here our helpful picture racking guide tells you more.

 This type of picture racking is common when the art storage installation is not on a ground or basement floor, where the floor is weak or where the structural integrity of the floor cannot be properly ascertained.

-If the floor is uneven, the tracks are mounted on timber battens to ensure the picture racking is level and the panels do not roll in or out.
+If the floor is uneven, the tracks can be mounted on battens to ensure the picture racking is level and the panels do not roll in or out.

-The picture racking track can be very neatly ensconced within the floor and ceiling: As the rollers are fitted within each art panel they are not visible and the whole unit has very clean lines.
+The picture racking track can be very neatly ensconced within the floor and ceiling and as the rollers are fitted within each art panel they are not visible giving the whole unit very clean lines.

-Floor supported picture racking tends to be slightly more expensive than top supported picture racking, but it is extremely smooth running and instantly addresses any issues with weight loading on the floor.
+Floor supported picture racking can be slightly more expensive than top supported picture racking, but it is extremely smooth running and instantly addresses any issues with weight loading on the floor.